 - Add the graham cracker crumbs to the springform pan.
 Use the bottom and sides of a glass to press the crumbs to the bottom and sides of the pan.
 Make sure it is well packed together.
 Set aside in the refrigerator until needed.

 - Add the eggs in one at a time.
 Beat in each egg until adding another.
-Make sure each egg is completely combined with the cream cheese until you add in the next.
+Make sure each egg is completely combined with the cream cheese before you add in the next.

 - Pour in the sugar, lemon zest, and vanilla and mix until the mixture is smooth again.